We offer more bursaries and scholarships relative to the size of our student body than any other top educational institution.

 - A bursary which can be used either towards their living costs or tuition fees

-The NFTS is grateful for the generous support of Creative Skillset, which provides Skillset Film Academy bursaries for MA students.
+The NFTS is grateful for the generous support of the BBC, which provides £250,000 of BBC bursaries and scholarships for students.
 When you are offered a place on a course you will be invited to apply for a scholarship and/or bursary and we will also provide advice about other potential sources of funding.
 Applications for NFTS funding are means tested.
-Awards to UK MA students for the academic year commencing January 2011 have ranged from £1,000 to £10,000, depending on demonstrated individual need.
+Awards to UK MA students for the academic year commencing January 2014 have ranged from £1,000 to £10,000, depending on demonstrated individual need.
 If you are a UK citizen or resident, while the NFTS cannot guarantee you will receive an award, please do not allow financial worries to deter you from applying for a place here at the NFTS.

 UK students who have worked in the Industry for at least two years may qualify for a grant towards living expenses from the Cinema and Television Benevolent Fund.
 Students with relevant experience who have been offered a place on a course should apply direct to the CTBF.

 Some of the remaining UK Regional Screen Agencies offer scholarships to students from within their region.
 Some are arranged through the School as NFTS Scholarships, while others must be applied for direct, in competition with students at other institutions.
 Please contact the Registry, or your local Regional Screen Agency, for more information